LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 `scripts/logtalk_tester.ps1` PowerShell script for automating running unit tests (e.g. from a CI/CD pipeline).
 When using one of the Logtalk installers, the `.sh` extension can usually be omitted.
-For example, assuming your current directory (or sub-directories) contain one or more `tester.lgt` files:
+For example, assuming your current directory (or sub-directories) contains one or more `tester.lgt` files:

 	$ logtalk_tester -p gnu